3 Questions to Ask Your Insurance Company After a Car Accident

 Next, go to a hospital for your injuries.
 Obtaining proper medical attention is typically a requirement to qualify for insurance benefits in Arizona.
 From there, your insurance agent may give you a summary of the next steps to expect, such as an insurance claims adjuster contacting you to investigate the accident and review your claim.

-Before going any further with the insurance process, contact a car accident lawyer in Phoenix for a consultation.
+Before going any further with the insurance process, contact a Phoenix car accident lawyer for a consultation.
 A lawyer can take over conversations with an insurance company to negotiate for a fair settlement value on your behalf.
 An attorney can help you handle an auto insurance claim while protecting your rights.